alecmcclean/alecmcclean.github.io/index.md

 ---
 ## News

+(June '25) Our new paper on flip interventions for weighting and trimmed with longitudinal data is on [arxiv](https://arxiv.org/abs/2506.09188)

 (May '25)  presenting our new (and ongoing) work on weighting with longitudinal data at ACIC! [slides](files/acic-2025.pdf) [preliminary draft](files/long-weight-short.pdf)